 A GRANT OF LEGAL REPRESENTATION ONLY – (Our Part Service):-

 Where the deceased has left a Will or not, Baldwin Wyatt Solicitors offers a fixed-fee service where we will deal with the application for the Grant of Representation and complete the compulsory HMRC Inheritance Tax forms, leaving you free to deal with the less technical aspects of the probate or administration process.
-The charges for this will be £1500 plus VAT and plus the court fees and Oath fees referred to above.
+The charges for this normally will be £1500 plus VAT and plus the court fees and other fees referred to above.

 With the information you provide we will:

 It is important to remember that as executor or representative of the estate, you will then be responsible for collecting the funds, paying liabilities; dealing with taxation and finally distribution of the estate.
 This route may be less suitable for the executor required to administer the “complicated estate” consisting of multiple assets, shares and other investments.
 It has been the case that much more effort and expense can be incurred if complications arise later and we are asked to step-in and take over the administration.